JinliBot7/JinliBot7.github.io/_pages/about.md

 </span>

 <span>
-I am looking for a PhD position starting from 2023.
+I am actively looking for a PhD position starting from 2023.
 It will be great if you would like to share some information with me!
 </span>